 14-4-4.
-Publication filing and distribution; official depository.
+[Filing and distribution of publications and reports; official depository.]

 Each agency issuing any publication, pamphlet, report, notice, proclamation or similar instrument shall immediately file five copies thereof with the records center.
-The records center shall deliver three copies to the state library, which shall keep one copy available for public inspection during office hours.
+The records center shall deliver three copies to the state library which shall keep one copy available for public inspection during office hours.
 All other copies may be circulated.
 The state library is designated to be an official depository of all such publications, pamphlets, reports, notices, proclamations and similar instruments.

 History: 1953 Comp., § 71-7-5, enacted by Laws 1967, ch.
 275, § 5; 1969, ch.
-92, § 3; 1995, ch.
-110, § 3.
+92, § 3.